How to Trust Learned Loop Amplitudes: Efficient amplitude surrogates

 where $\overline{A}(x, \theta)$ and $\sigma^2(x, \theta)$ are learned and $\normal(\mu,\sigma^2)$ denotes a Gaussian with mean $\mu$ and variance $\sigma^2$.
 The Gaussian ansatz works well for amplitude regression~\cite{Bahl:2024gyt,Bahl:2025xvx} and can be validated via pull distributions.
 The Gaussian likelihood leads us to the heteroskedastic loss

-For each phase space point, the training either minimizes the numerator by learning the true amplitude, or it enlarges $\sigma(x)$.
-The second, logarithmic contribution encourages the network to limit large uncertainties to phase space regions where it struggles to learn the amplitude accurately.
+For each phase space point, the training minimizes the numerator by learning the true amplitude.
+The second logarithmic contribution encourages the network to adjusts $\sigma_\text{syst}(x)$ according to the observed deviation.
+Consequently, large values of $\sigma_\text{syst}(x)$ are predicted if the network struggles to learn the amplitude accurately.